 The Black Student Union (BSU), Sexuality and Gender Alliance (SAGA), and Griffins Achieving Progress (GAP) are all supported by this department.
 BSU improves the conditions of black students’ experience: culturally, socially, and intellectually as minority students at Fontbonne.
 SAGA aims to provide a safe environment for communication, celebration, and education of the LGBTQ+ community on the Fontbonne University campus and beyond.
 GAP seeks to increase the recruitment, retention, and graduation of underrepresented college students and ease the transition of students to college life.
 From cultural heritage month celebrations to mentorship & student support, as well as diversity leadership conferences; these student organizations have it all.

-Deanna says “All students, no matter their identity, can get involved with the Office of Multicultural Affairs.
+Deanna says “All students, no matter their identity, can get involved with the Office of Multicultural Programing.
 You can start learning about racial inequities and gender inequities at any time.
 Be the change you want to see in the world.
 Student advocacy is important and Social Justice Matters!”

 The Office of Orientation and Student Engagement supports many different student organizations: